algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0xa1
 - Stack: ..., A: []byte, B: []byte &rarr; ..., []byte
-- A minus B, where A and B are byte-arrays interpreted as big-endian unsigned integers.
+- A minus B. A and B are interpreted as big-endian unsigned integers.
 Fail on underflow.
 - **Cost**: 10
 - Availability: v4